tldr-pages/tldr/pages/common/sshpass.md

 # sshpass

-> ssh password provider.
+> An ssh password provider.
-> sshpass creates a TTY, feeds the password into it, and then redirects stdin to the ssh session.
+> It works by creating a TTY, feeding the password into it, and then redirecting stdin to the ssh session.

 - ssh into a remote server using a password supplied on a file descriptor (fd):